alexiusvdt/profile/README.md

 ### My portfolio
-Here's my portfolio.
-A simple page that shows off myself and my projects.
+Here's my portfolio: a simple page that shows off myself and my projects.
 Please view the dev branch to see any in progress work.

 ## Contents
 [Setup](#setup-&-installation)